Trigger Point Injections

 Trigger points are painful knots that form in overworked muscles and lead to pain and dysfunction.
 They may limit mobility, create muscular weakness, and produce referred or radiating pain to other regions of the body.

 At Wellspring Health Center, trigger point injections are utilized to relax tight muscle knots by using a steroid-free local anesthetic.
 To provide maximum comfort, our medical provider uses a numbing spray prior to injection.

 Trigger point injections work well when used in conjunction with physical therapy.
 The injection allows the therapist to further stretch and relax the treated muscles.

 What to expect:

-You will rest for a few minutes after your injection.
-You will then see one of our therapists for stretching and other appropriate therapies as well as education on proper home stretching of the injected muscles.
+Following your injection, you will relax for a few minutes.
+After that, you will visit one of our therapists for stretching and other relevant treatments, as well as information on how to stretch the injected muscles properly at home.

 Are Trigger Point Injections Painful?

 To provide maximum comfort, our Wellspring medical provider will use a numbing spray over the injection site.
 Also, due to the numbing agents in the injection solution, the area may feel numb for up to several hours after the injection.
 During the next few days, you may have soreness and/or mild bruising at the injection site.

 You will be scheduled for a series of trigger point injections, often spaced out over a two-week period.
 You may get between one and six injections during each session, depending on the area and intensity of your symptoms.

 For the first six to eight hours after the injection, you should stretch the injected muscles every 30 minutes.
 Throughout the following 24 hours, stretch every one to two hours.